wolever/wayslack/README.rst

 The Wayslack Machine
 ====================

-The Wayslack Machine: incrementally archive Slack messages and files using Slack's team export format.
+The Wayslack Machine: incrementally archive Slack teams and delete old files, using Slack's "archive" export format.

 Wayslack can also delete old files from Slack, freeing up storage space for users on the free tier.
 See the ``delete_old_files`` option.